Big city living isn’t for everyone–but at the same time, urban areas certainly have their perks.

 Coming in as the fifth best is Park Ridge.

-According to online reports, Inverness is quickly becoming one of the more affluent suburbs in the Naperville area, meaning you need to get in soon.
+According to online reports, La Grange is quickly becoming one of the more affluent suburbs in the Naperville area, meaning you need to get in soon.

-The 7th best suburb on our list goes to La Grange.
+The 7th best suburb on our list goes to Inverness.

 It placed 9th on our list thanks to the fact that it’s really expensive to live here, but the schools are great, so you get what you pay for in that regard.

-And rounding out the top ten for 2018 is Glenview.
+And rounding out the top ten for 2019 is Deer Park.

 This city is far above average in every category, and the best part?
 It’s far more affordable than the other cities listed above.
 So, you get a big bang for your buck here.